International Women's Art Installation

 The Women's Center and Office of Global Affairs invite you to help us create the third immersive installation of women's experiences to celebrate, and advocate for, women's lives around the world.
 We hope this installation creates an environment of inclusion but also provides an opportunity for international students to offer the narrative of what is shared about their countries.

 The purpose of International Women’s Day is to globally celebrate the social, economic, cultural and political achievements of women, as well as to work towards equality in areas that are still inequitable.
+When considering your submission, please ensure you are speaking from your own experience and not assuming you understand the experiences of others.
+For example, for a research perspective do not project your thoughts onto someone else and do not create a quote that one would attribute to a person who has had experiences not your own if it is not a real quote (if using direct quotes, be sure to cite the author).
 With this in mind, submissions for the installation fall under the following themes:

 - Girlhood & Representations of Girlhood around the World